-MSFS: Suggested Quest 3 PCVR Settings
+MSFS: Best Quest 3 PCVR Configuration

 The Quest 3 headset can be used with Microsoft Flight Simulator with excellent clarity and smoothness.
 You just need the right configuration.